discos/doc/user/srt/source/Quicklook.rst

 it here: :download:`pdf <attachments/SRT-MAN-10000-003-3.pdf>`

-Waiting for a comprehensive GUI which is going to include also a real-time preview of the data under acquisition, users are provided with two different tools in order to inspect the data produced by the TPB and XARCOS.
+Waiting for a comprehensive GUI which is going to include also a real-time preview of the data under acquisition, users are provided with different tools in order to inspect the data produced by the TPB and XARCOS.

 If writer is MANAGEMENT/FitsZilla